 Raising chicks from a hen is actually quite routine when you have a good mother; she does all the work.

-The first step is to acquire a hen from a breed that you will get broody and sit happily for three weeks keep her eggs warm, turning them daily.
+The first step is to acquire a hen from a breed that will get broody and sit happily for three weeks keeping her eggs warm, and turning them daily; our Leghorns are hopeless.
+They have been bred to lay and not rear chicks.

 Therein lies the first trick; not too many because if they aren't turned, the eggs won't hatch.
 Not more than ten to start with and with a young mother on her first brood, there's nothing wrong with five.